MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Experimental Evaluation

 \subsection{Results}

-\paragraph{Sample Efficiency of MULTIPOLAR} Figure~\ref{fig:learning} and Table~\ref{tab:results} clearly show that on average, in all the environments, MULTIPOLAR outperformed baseline policies in terms of sample efficiency and sometimes the final episodic reward\footnote{Episodic rewards in Figure~\ref{fig:learning} are averaged over 3 random seeds and 3 random source policy sets on 100 environment instances.
-Table~\ref{tab:results} reports the mean of this average over multiple numbers of training samples.}.
-For example, in Hopper over 2M training samples, MULTIPOLAR with $K=4$ achieved a mean of average episodic reward about three times higher than MLP (\ie, training from scratch) and about twice higher than RPL (\ie, using only a single source policy).
-It is also noteworthy that MULTIPOLAR with $K=4$ had on par or better performance than RPL, which indicates the effectiveness of leveraging multiple source policies.
-Average learning curves for each environment instance of Hopper are also shown in Figure~\ref{f:hop} of the appendix.
+\paragraph{Sample Efficiency.} Figure~\ref{fig:learning} and Table~\ref{tab:results} clearly show that on average, in all the environments, MULTIPOLAR outperformed baseline policies in terms of sample efficiency and sometimes the final episodic reward\footnote{Episodic rewards in Figure~\ref{fig:learning} are averaged over 3 random seeds and 3 random source policy sets on 100 environment instances.
+Table~\ref{tab:results} reports the mean of this average over training samples.}.
+For example, in Hopper over 2M training samples, MULTIPOLAR with $K=4$ achieved a mean of average episodic reward about three times higher than MLP (\ie, training from scratch) and about twice higher than A2T and RPL.
+It is also noteworthy that MULTIPOLAR had always on par or better performance than RPL, which indicates the effectiveness of leveraging multiple source policies.
+Table~\ref{tab:results} further suggests that although A2T is considerably more data efficient than learning from scratch in 3 out of 6 environments, it is substantially outperformed by MULTIPOLAR in all of the environments.
+We believe that the A2T performance limitation stems from 1) requiring training an extra network branch (attention) with the same size as the auxiliary network which almost doubles the number of parameters to be trained and 2) soft-attention mechanism that assigns a single weight for each policy resulting in merely \emph{interpolation} of source policies and the auxiliary network, unlike our approach that flexibly aggregates each action of each source policy.

-\paragraph{Ablation Study} To demonstrate the importance of each component of MULTIPOLAR, we evaluated the following degraded versions: (1) \emph{$\theta_{agg}$ fixed to 1}, which just averages the deterministic actions from the source policies without adaptive weights (similar to the residual policy learning methods that used raw action outputs of a source policy), and (2) \emph{$F\sub{aux}$ learned independent of $s_t$}, which replaces the state-dependent MLP with an adaptive ``placeholder'' parameter vector making actions just a linear combination of source policy outputs.
-As shown in Table~\ref{tab:ablation}, the full version of MULTIPOLAR significantly outperformed both of the degraded versions, suggesting that the adaptive aggregation and predicting residuals are both critical.
+\paragraph{Ablation Study.} To demonstrate the importance of each component of MULTIPOLAR, we evaluated the following degraded versions: (1) \emph{$\theta\sub{agg}$ fixed to 1}, which just averages the deterministic actions from the source policies without adaptive weights (similar to the residual policy learning methods that use raw action outputs of a source policy), and (2) \emph{$F\sub{aux}$ learned independent of $s_t$}, which replaces the state-dependent MLP with an adaptive ``placeholder'' parameter vector making actions a linear combination of source policy outputs.
+As shown in Table~\ref{tab:ablation}, the full version of MULTIPOLAR significantly outperformed the degraded ones, suggesting that adaptive aggregation and predicting residuals are both critical.